 Sipping on a thick, chocolatey milkshake — now that's the epitome of comfort.

 Even if you're not vegan, this plant-based smoothie will satisfy your sweet tooth and your hunger pangs with a powerful punch of protein (11 grams per serving).

 With just three ingredients — unsweetened almond milk, protein powder and ice — it only takes 5 minutes to fire up the blender and make this frothy masterpiece.
 And if milk-based shakes stir up your stomach issues, this delectable drink will be easy on your tummy as it's dairy-free.

 Get the Vegan Chocolate Shake recipe and nutrition info here.

 - 8.5 grams of protein

-Get the Vegan Buttermilk Biscuits and Country Gravy recipe and nutrition information from The Simple Veganista.
+Get the Vegan Buttermilk Biscuits and Country Gravy recipe and nutrition info from The Simple Veganista.

 - 338 calories

 There are so many components to these Vegan Chili Cheese Fries, it's like every bite is a new adventure.
 "I like that these fries combine several fiber-rich veggies, including potatoes and onions," Gorin says.
 And of course, avocado is a source of healthy fats.
 Because the fries can be baked or air-fried, you can keep oil to a minimum.